mazipan/talks/README.md

 ![Irfan Maulana](https://avatars2.githubusercontent.com/u/7221389?s=200&v=4)

 In the last few years, I have some presentations stage, mostly in tecnical area.
-I talk about *Javascript*, *HTML*, *CSS*, Web Development, Front End Engineering, etc. I also talk about some of my open source project, You can check my open source work [here](https://github.com/mazipan/project-catalog).
+I talk about Front End Development, etc. I also talk about some of my open source project, You can check my open source work [here](https://github.com/mazipan/project-catalog).

 ## List of all my talks :